7xdocs/7x-nodejs-doc/_7x/zh/doc/api/fs.md

   - version: v12.10.0
     pr-url: https://github.com/nodejs/node/pull/29168
     description: The `recursive`, `maxBusyTries`, and `emfileWait` options are now supported.
   - version: v10.0.0
     pr-url: https://github.com/nodejs/node/pull/12562
     description: The `callback` parameter is no longer optional.
 Not passing it will throw a `TypeError` at runtime.
   - version: v7.6.0
     pr-url: https://github.com/nodejs/node/pull/10739
-    description: The `path` parameters can be a WHATWG `URL` object using `file:` protocol.
+    description: The `path` parameter can be a WHATWG `URL` object using `file:` protocol.
   - version: v7.0.0
     pr-url: https://github.com/nodejs/node/pull/7897
     description: The `callback` parameter is no longer optional.
 Not passing